oxplot/fpx/Readme.md

 Main enabling component of fpx is [STUSB4500](https://blog.oxplot.com/usb-pd-standalone-sink-controller/) standalone USB-PD IC by STMicroelectronics.
 The rest are supporting components and an AVR ATtiny 816 which programs the NVM flash on STUSB4500 by converting configuration read from a light sensor.

 [The KiCad files](./board) are verified for manufacturing, and include all the part numbers.

+*fpx* is a certified open hardware [OSHW] AU000008 - [oshwa.org/cert](oshwa.org/cert)

 ## Firmware